-The Company has no existing dividend policy.
-However, the Company intends to declare dividends in the future in accordance with the Corporation Code of the Philippines.
-Please see Part II, Item 5, 3.
-Dividends for the Dividend declared for two (2) most recent years.
+The Company has no defined dividend policy, but declares dividends in accordance with the Revised Corporation Code, taking into consideration existing funds and retained earnings.
+In 2022, the Company declared and paid 5% cash dividends.
+Please see Part II, Item 5, A, par.
+3 Dividends for the dividends declared for the two (2 most recent years.